 - Improved user visibility into persistent firmware security through version and configuration verification with reporting of inconsistencies and debug features being enabled.

-- Support longer passwords by default (64 characters) without a device manager
+- Support for longer passwords by default (64 characters instead of 16) without requiring a device manager

 - Stricter implementation of the optional fingerprint unlock feature permitting only 5 attempts rather than 20 before permanent lockout (our recommendation is still keeping sensitive data in user profiles without fingerprint unlock)